Why is breast milk good for my baby?

 - Breastfed babies are less likely to die from sudden infant death syndrome (SIDS).

-Breastfeeding is good for women:
+Breastfeeding is good for you because:

 - It helps with healing after the baby’s birth.

-When should you breastfeed your baby?
+When do I breastfeed my baby?

 - You can see and hear your baby sucking and swallowing.